Mark Bryan, an American robotics engineer currently living in Germany, believes clothes are the last thing that should be gendered.

 Somewhere along the course of human history, society decided that there are only two genders among humans and that each should be defined by a set of strict and distinct parameters.
-Any deviation from one's assigned gender tropes would be met with strong condemnation and ostracism, forcing generations of our kind to speak, walk, act, and dress in accordance with these arbitrary rules forced upon them from birth.
+Any deviation from one's assigned gender tropes would be met with strong condemnation and ostracism, forcing generations of our kind to speak, walk, act and dress in accordance with these arbitrary rules forced on them from birth.
 Fortunately, recent years have seen more and more individuals questioning and dismantling the overwhelming number of gender stereotypes still thriving in our midst.
-Among them is Mark Bryan, an American robotic engineer currently living in Germany, who firmly believes clothes are the last thing that should be gendered.
+Among them is Mark Bryan, an American robotics engineer currently living in Germany, who firmly believes clothes are the last thing that should be gendered.

 Bryan, who describes himself as a "straight, happily married guy that loves Porsche's, beautiful women, and incorporating high heels and skirts into my daily wardrobe," has been rocking skirts full-time for about three years now.
-While he doesn't think it's any different from wearing a pair of pants, the father-of-three's absolute irreverence for gender stereotypes and incredibly stylish outfit choices have gained him over 127k followers on Instagram.
+While he doesn't think it's any different from wearing a pair of pants, the father-of-three's absolute irreverence for gender stereotypes and incredibly stylish outfit choices have gained him more than 127,000 followers on Instagram.
 Speaking to McGill Media about his "unconventional" style preferences and how it has affected his personal life, Bryan revealed that it was actually his wife who recommended skirts to him.

 "I was already wearing high heels with pants, sometimes women's pants.
 My wife asked why I wouldn't wear a dress or a skirt, that I have nice legs to show," he said.
 "I choose skirts only, as dresses seemed too feminine, with the shoulders and necklines.
 So I adapted to my hybrid look!
 Men's clothes above the waist and women's clothes below."